 For children in need of additional support, distance learning methods are acutely difficult.
-Teachers prepare Individual Education Plans (IEP) to meet the needs of pupils in their class who require special education support.
+Teachers prepare individual education plans (IEP) to meet the needs of pupils in their class who require special education support.
 ICT is a powerful teaching and learning tool which has great capacity to reduce or eliminate some of the learning difficulties associated with disability.
-Educational platforms allow pupils to interact with learning material from a distance, but despite these potentials, for many children with special educational needs, structure and routine is paramount.
-The sudden closure of the school buildings presented a major setback for some of these pupils.
+Educational platforms allow pupils to interact with learning material from a distance, but despite these potentials, for many children with special educational needs, structure and routine are paramount.
+The sudden closure of the school buildings during the initial stages of the pandemic in spring 2020 presented a major setback for some of these pupils.